-In above example, I have used an asterisk to calculate the average quantity of fruits who have alphabet A in their name.
+In the below example, I have used an asterisk to calculate the average quantity of fruits who have alphabet A in their name.
 I have two fruits in above list who have Alphabet A in their name.

-AVERAGEIF Function checks from the same from column A and calculate the average of corresponding values from column B.
+AVERAGEIF Function verifies the condition from the column A and calculates the average of corresponding values from column B.

 To learn more about Excel AVERAGEIF Function you can check Microsoft’s Help Section.
 And, if you have a unique idea to use it, I would love to hear from you.